vlod/sample-code/README.md

 - [firstLetter.js](./firstLetter.js) String containing first letter of every word in a given string with spaces

 - [uncommonChars.js](./uncommonChars.js) Find uncommon characters of the two strings

+- [runLenEncoding.js](./runLenEncoding.js) Run length encoding of a string